georgesykes86/CV/README.md

 I am a hardworking and passionate technology enthusiast who hates not understanding how something works, whether it be a new framework or my broken, old boiler at home.
 I am a quick learner and if it can't be learned quickly then I am happy to put in the time to do it the slow way.
 I have worked in Technology Consultancy for almost 8 years performing and managing early-stage design and development of products across the medical, consumer and defence industries.
 I have seen how digital technologies are impacting the way we interact with products and businesses today and I love that I can combine my creative and technical skills to quickly build something new.

-I enjoy battling with mathematical problems so any role that can help satisfy that urge whether it be data manipulation, geometry or even cryptography would be great.
+I enjoy battling with mathematical problems so any role that can help satisfy that urge would be great.
+Whether it be manipulating large data sets, integrating analytical tools or looking into security and cryptography, I am eager to develop my capabilities.
 Above all I am looking for a job where I can continue to learn new technologies and concepts and keep pushing myself to be a better developer.
 Oh, and to have fun while I'm doing it!

 ## Skills

 ### Team Work and communication

-During the Makers Academy course we have regularly taken part in 1-2 week projects in groups of 4-6.
+During the Makers course we have regularly taken part in 1-2 week projects in groups of 4-6.
 During these projects we have employed Agile methodologies such as sprints and Kanban whilst always adhering to XP values.
 When not working in groups we predominantly pair-programmed.

 My career as a technology consultant has provided me with many opportunities to develop strong communication skills.
 I have facilitated workshops, delivered presentations to senior stakeholders and regularly chaired meetings.